Shopify Review: Worthy of Its Reputation as the Leading eCommerce Platform?

 P.S. – you can actually buy some merch on nichepursuitsswag.com!
 The site will probably remain fully functional for about 14 days from the time of this post (which is the length of the free trial).
 Unless Spencer decides he wants to keep it 🙂Try Shopify Free for 14 Days

-Shopify’s interface and dashboard is about as simple and straightforward as it gets:
+The Shopify dashboard and interface is about as simple and straightforward as it gets:

-From here, you can manage every aspect of your store.
-All of the customization, analytics, and product management tools can be access on the left-hand side of your dashboard.
+From here, you can manage every aspect of your store once you have set up your Shopify account.
+All of the customization, analytics, and product management tools can be accessed on the left-hand side of your dashboard.

 This is also where you can add and manage what Shopify calls Sales Channels.
 We’ll dive into these a bit later, but I just wanted to point out that this is where you’d manage any multi-channel integrations.